phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

 This method just calls the `wake_tasks` and `run_ready_tasks` functions in a loop.
-While we could theoretically return from the function when both the `task_queue` and the `waiting_tasks` map become empty, this would never happen since our `keyboard_task` never finishes, so a simply `loop` should suffice.
+While we could theoretically return from the function when both the `task_queue` and the `waiting_tasks` map become empty, this would never happen since our `keyboard_task` never finishes, so a simple `loop` should suffice.
 Since the function never returns, we use the `!` return type to mark the function as [diverging] to the compiler.

 [diverging]: https://doc.rust-lang.org/stable/rust-by-example/fn/diverging.html